Aguillon family: Aguillons in Surrey and East Sussex

-Aguillons in Norfolk & Suffolk
+Aguillons in Norfolk and Suffolk

 Reginald II (died after 10 August 1224), who may have been the son of William I and Mary, had lands in Norfolk in 1224.

-Sir Robert III (died before 1249) around 1217 founded Flitcham Priory. and before 1239 he and his wife confirmed a grant by her father to Sibton Abbey.
+Sir Robert III (died before 1249), around 1217, founded Flitcham Priory, and before 1239 he and his wife confirmed a grant by her father to Sibton Abbey.
 Before 1239 he was married to Margaret, daughter and heiress of William Fresnay, and then to Agatha, daughter and coheiress of Fulk Beaufoy, lord of Hockwold in Norfolk.
 After his death his lands were divided among his four daughters: